jazkarta/obsolete-edx-sga/README.rst

 4. Click the filename in any row to download the student's submission.
 If it can be displayed in your browser, it will.

-5. Click the enter grade button to bring up an interface to enter grades and comments.
+5. Click the **Enter grade** link to bring up an interface to enter grades and comments.

 .. figure:: https://raw.githubusercontent.com/mitodl/edx-sga/screenshots/img/screenshot-staff-enter-grade.png
    :alt: Enter grade interface

-6. The grades and comments will appear in the gride.
+6. The grades and comments will appear in the grid.
 Use the "Upload Annotated File" button to upload a file in response to the student's submission.
 The student will be able to view the file along with her grade.